 The extent of dunelands under natural landcovers has undergone major declines across the country and in the Wellington Region.
 The remaining natural areas are under pressure by pest plants and animals, and human activities.
-This report summarises the results of the Greater Wellington Regional Council’s (GWRC) programme monitoring the health of these natural dunelands in the Wellington region.
+This report summarises the results of Greater Wellington’s (GW) programme monitoring the health of these natural dunelands in the Wellington region.
 The programme surveys the management effectiveness, pressures and state of a representative sample of dunelands over a 5 year cycle.
-The 20 sites surveyed include twelve sites managed in the GWRC Key Native Ecosystem (KNE) programme one of which includes a regional park, two sites on Public Conservation Lands managed by the Department of Conservation, one site managed by Wellington City Council and five sites without targeted management programmes.
+The 20 sites surveyed include twelve sites managed in the GW Key Native Ecosystem (KNE) programme one of which includes a regional park, two sites on Public Conservation Lands managed by the Department of Conservation, one site managed by Wellington City Council and five sites without targeted management programmes.

 Key monitoring objectives are to: